junxit/us-congress-bills-116/bill.md

 ## § 3.
 Designation

-The Large Synoptic Survey Telescope shall be known and designated as the “Vera Rubin Survey Telescope”.
+The Large Synoptic Survey Telescope shall be known and designated as the “Vera C. Rubin Observatory”.

 ## § 4.
 References

-Any reference in a law, map, regulation, document, paper, or other record of the United States to the facility described in section 3 shall be deemed to be a reference to the “Vera Rubin Survey Telescope”.
+Any reference in a law, map, regulation, document, paper, or other record of the United States to the facility described in section 3 shall be deemed to be a reference to the “Vera C. Rubin Observatory”.